Taja992/AiCodeTranslator/README.md

    python main.py
    ```

-   olThis will automatically open the Flet UI application window on your desktop.
+   This will automatically open the Flet UI application window on your desktop.

-7. Open your browser to [http://localhost:8550](http://localhost:8550) to use the application
+7. You can check your connection with ollama here: http://localhost:8000/api/test_llm

 ## Usage